BenoitBarbereau/maskrcnn_inference_with_workers/README.md

 # Webapp inference computer vision maskrcnn model asynchronously using workers

 # Abstract
 This is a flask webapplication.
-The interface on the browser is used to send a bunch of images and display inference of maskrcnn as a result.
+The interface on the browser is used to send a bunch of images and display inferences of maskrcnn as a result.

 The backend use python (flask, celery, tensorflow-keras, opencv) and redis for queuing tasks.